huntdatacenter/docs/docs/do-science/guides/access-guides/workbench-reissue.md

 ::: tip When to use

 This guide apply when you have requested a reissue of your expired HUNT Workbench certificate in our do science [service desk](/do-science/service-desk/#hunt-workbench-reissue).

 :::

-::: expander "Windows" id="windows"
+::: expander Windows {#windows}

 1. Open the p12 certificate.
 Make sure the store location is set to Current User and click next: